Rome’s best contemporary art galleries

 Lorcan O’Neill Gallery

 Founder Lorcan O’Neill doesn’t care if an artist is old, young, new to the game or a household name.
 He just knows quality art when he sees it – perhaps thanks to the years he spent as an art dealer.
 After working with the painter Cy Twombly in Rome, the Irish Londoner moved to the Italian capital, bringing a contemporary British touch to the Eternal City.
-He’s since hosted exhibitions by the likes of Tracey Emin, Giorgio Griffa, Eddie Peake, young Italian artists, and more.
+He’s since hosted exhibitions by the likes of Tracey Emin, Giorgio Griffa, Eddie Peake, and a new generation of Italian artists, making it a key player on Rome’s international art scene.

 Vicolo dei Catinari 3, 00186 Rome